 For photo exposures, find a dark place to let the liquid emulsion dry on the screen: a windowless bathroom or closet or even a big cardboard box-though it will dry faster if you can run a fan.
-With a fan blowing on it and an exhaust fan as well, it should be dry enough in 45 minutes; with no fan it would take some hours.
+With a fan blowing on it and an exhaust fan as well, it should be dry enough in 45 minutes; with no fan it might take some hours.
 So long as it stays entirely dark, you can actually expose the emulsion a day or two later if you wish.

 There is no need for darkness where you have the exposure lights.
 We use 500-watt halogen work lights.
-You can buy them individually and build them a bracket, like the 3-light set-up in class.
-Home Depot also sells a pair of lights on a stand (around \$70) which I use at home, strapped horizontally to a railing so the lights point down at the floor, from a height of about 24".
-The standard recommended height is the diagonal measurement of your screen, if you are using only one bulb.
+You can buy them individually, for under \$20, and build them a bracket, like the 3-light set-up in class.
+Home Depot also sells a pair of lights on a stand (around \$40) which I use at home.
+The standard recommended height is the diagonal measurement of your screen, but that's if you are using only one bulb.

 You can follow the instructions in the Speedball Diazo emulsion kit, and expose the screen with the printing side up, if you have a flat enough surface that the screen fabric is all in contact with it, once you put the glass on.
-Or, for a slightly sharper exposure, cut a piece of 2 - 3" thick foam rubber so that it fits inside the screen, and place the inverted screen over it to expose flat side up, as we do in class.

-In either case, place black paper directly under the screen to minimize glare, then set down the screen, then your transparency.
+Place black paper directly under the screen to minimize glare, then set down the screen, then your transparency.
 Cover with a piece of quarter-inch plate glass of a size that fits comfortably inside the frame.
 Even when exposing flat-side up, contact would not be firm if the glass rested on the frame; it should be entirely on the fabric, if possible.
 You can use thinner glass but the contact may be less tight and the thin glass will probably eventually crack from the heat.
 (If you have a glass place cut the plate glass, ask them to round the corners a bit.)